 3: Shortcut the third-party apps you use most

 Siri was never one to integrate with third-party apps, but that changed in iOS 12 with the introduction of Shortcuts.

-A Shortcuts app will be included in iOS 12 that allows users to create their own if, then workflows and assign them a Siri Shortcut.
+A Shortcuts app included in iOS 12 and later allows users to create their own if, then workflows and assign them a Siri Shortcut.
 Third-party apps that provide content like weather, news, maps, and other quickly digestible information can be given a short verbal cue, making them more useful than ever.

 4: Connect in the car